hashicorp/terraform-provider-google/website/docs/r/bigtable_instance.html.markdown

 * `cluster_id` - (Required) The ID of the Cloud Bigtable cluster.

-* `zone` - (Required) The zone to create the Cloud Bigtable cluster in.
+* `zone` - (Optional) The zone to create the Cloud Bigtable cluster in.
+If it not specified, the provider zone is used.
 Each cluster must have a different zone in the same region.
 Zones that support Bigtable instances are noted on the [Cloud Bigtable locations page](https://cloud.google.com/bigtable/docs/locations).

 * `num_nodes` - (Optional) The number of nodes in your Cloud Bigtable cluster.